monowarulIslamShraban/Exam-Hall-Monitoring-System/readme.md

-Certainly!
-Here's an enhanced and professional README for the [Exam-Hall-Monitoring-System](https://github.com/ShrabanMI/Exam-Hall-Monitoring-System) project:

----

 # 📷 Exam Hall Monitoring System

 An AI-powered real-time surveillance system designed to detect and alert on rule violations in examination halls.
 This project utilizes an ESP32-S3 camera module for video streaming and a Python-based YOLOv3 object detection pipeline to identify suspicious activities.